Loris Hezemans: Racing career

-On 21 August 2019, it was announced that Hezemans will be making his NASCAR Xfinity Series debut for B. J. McLeod Motorsports at the CTECH Manufacturing 180 in Road America.
-He finished in 22nd place, with a power steering failure and a crash on the final restart preventing Hezemans from scoring a top-15 finish in his Xfinity Series debut.
+On 21 August 2019, it was announced that Hezemans would be making his NASCAR Xfinity Series debut for B. J. McLeod Motorsports at the CTECH Manufacturing 180 in Road America.
+He finished in 22nd place, with a power steering failure and a crash on the final restart preventing Hezemans from scoring a top-fifteen finish in his Xfinity Series debut.

 In September, Hezemans took the lead in the Euro Series championship after he scored the victory in both races at Hockenheim before he clinched his first Euro Series championship title in October after he started the rain-affected final race of the season at Circuit Zolder.
-He finished the 2019 season with 4 wins, 6 podium finishes, and 11 top-10 finishes.
+He finished the 2019 season with four wins, six podium finishes, and eleven top-ten finishes.

 An injury to his right hand slightly dampened Hezemans' performance in the early stages of the 2020 NASCAR Whelen Euro Series season.
 He finished the year in third place after winning the season-opening round at Vallelunga and the season ending round at Valencia.

 In 2021, Hezemans would return to the United States to race in the two Xfinity Series races, which would be his first start on ovals.
 He competed in the races at Phoenix in March and Charlotte in May, both in the No. 13 for MBM Motorsports, which was fielded in a partnership with Reaume Brothers Racing for these races.
 He also drove for the No. 90 for DGM at Pocono, the No. 33 for Reaume at IRC, No. 66 for MBM at Roval, and the No. 61 for Hattori at Kansas, all were which entries were collaborated with Reaume, except for IRC, in which he drove for Reaume.

-In 2022, Hezemans will drive for Team Hezeberg.
+In 2022, Hezemans drove in five NASCAR Cup Series races for Team Hezeberg.
+Mechanical problems knocked him out in his first three starts, and he scored a duo of 33rd places finishes while running at the finish of his final two starts.

+In 2023, Hezemans competed in the GT World Challenge Europe Endurance Cup and GT World Challenge Europe Endurance Cup Silver, competing for Comtoyou Racing.

 Racing record

+Career summary

+† As Hezemans was a guest driver, he was ineligible to score points.